mef/linux-mef/README.md

 * auto-login at boot
 * firefox+ firefox developer edition, addons + config, userContent and userchrome
+* audacious or quodLibet as replacement of decibel-audio-player?
 * create ssh keys, and register them to relevant servers
 * setup anti-theft system - like this > http://tristan.terpelle.be/prey-anti-theft-on-debian.html ?